eternaldensity/Sandcastle-Builder/README.md

 ## 3.2993
 - Unbroke Vacuum unlock (accidentally replaced the refreshFunction).
 This hadn't affected functionality except that your vacuum count wasn't visible if you didn't already have vacuum
+- Missing parentheses in Panther Rush were making it lock when it shouldn't.
+- Notification when a Key tries to buy a Crate/Vault and fails (to prevent empty logicat message)

 ## 3.2992
 - Vacuum wasn't using Flux Crystals